zyy98/class-project/README.md

 # class-project
+class final project, clawer<br><br>
-class final project, clawer
+It is a class final project, to create a basic clawer with python<br><br>
-It is a class final project, to create a basic clawer with python I am a newbie in programming so I choose a easy website and did some simple analysis
+I am a newbie in programming so I choose a easy website and did some simple analysis<br><br>